markbsigler/CodePipeline-MCP/PROMPT.md

 - All endpoints must check user roles/permissions (least privilege).
 - No stack traces or sensitive info in production error responses.
 - Document how to report security issues (README must include a Security Reporting section).
+- All secrets in `.env.example` must be clearly marked as example/placeholder and never valid for production.
+- All JWT and session secrets must be at least 32 bytes and generated securely.
+- All endpoints must return a generic error message for authentication/authorization failures (no user enumeration).
+- All dependencies must be checked for known vulnerabilities in CI (`npm audit --production`).

 ### 3. Testing and Quality